surfly/docs/javascript-api/surfly-session-api.md

 > <a name="give-control">SurflySession.giveControl( clientIndex )</a>

-Provided that current user has control, give it away to the user with specified `clientIndex`. `clientIndex` is always 0 for the leader and 1 or more for followers
+Switch control to the user with specified `clientIndex`. `clientIndex` is always 0 for the leader and 1 or more for followers.

+This method has no effect when `allow_control_switching` option is disabled.

+Also,

 <hr />